This is the third part of the series on Spiritual warfare. This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

 something like: an issue, event, or a situation, trying to figure out all of the intricate parts of it.
 If it is logical and makes sense, we accept it.
 If it doesn’t, we reject it.
 But reasoning must be grounded in the right spirit.

-For example: God’s Word in James 1:2 reads:”My brethren, count it all joy when ye fall into divers temptations.” [or various trails] Now to our reasoning mind, this makes absolutely no sense what so ever.
+For example, God’s Word in James 1:2 reads:” My brethren, count it all joy when ye fall into divers temptations.” [or various trails] Now, to our reasoning mind, this makes absolutely no sense whatsoever.
 How can anybody possibly have joy when going through a trial?
 A trial involves some form of adversity; some form of resistance.
-There’s no such thing as a happy trial; or a joyous trial; and in our natural reasoning, a trial is something to be avoided at all cost.
+There’s no such thing as a happy trial, or a joyous trial, and in our natural reasoning, a trial is something to be avoided at all costs.

 But in the mind of God, a trial is a good thing.
 It proves us, and tests us, and He knows that when we come through the trial, that we are tried and true unto Him.
-So we must turn our reasoning—our minds—our spirits over to God’s spirit who knows the mind of God.
-So for the Christian to encounter adversity, is to undergo a trial in which his or her faith is proved either true or false before God, the highest judge.
-Since many positive things come about through such trials, Christians are urged in this scripture, to rejoice at their occurrence.
+So we must turn our reasoning—our minds—our spirits over to God’s spirit, who knows the mind of God.
+So, for the Christian to encounter adversity is to undergo a trial in which his or her faith is proved either true or false before God, the highest judge.
+Since many positive things come about through such trials, Christians are urged in this scripture to rejoice at their occurrence.
 It’s the complete opposite of our natural reasoning.
-Another more literal example is what it says in Luke 4:1 which is: “And Jesus being full of the Holy Ghost returned from Jordan, and was led by the Spirit into the wilderness.”
-Now in Matthew 4:1 it says: “Then was Jesus led up of the Spirit into the wilderness to be [tempted of the devil].
-Now natural reasoning may wonder: Why would God lead Jesus to the devil?
+Another more literal example is what it says in Luke 4:1, which is: “And Jesus, being full of the Holy Ghost, returned from Jordan, and was led by the Spirit into the wilderness.”
+Now in Matthew 4:1 it says: “Then was Jesus led up of the Spirit into the wilderness to be [tempted of the devil].”
+Now, natural reasoning may wonder: Why would God lead Jesus to the devil?
 It just doesn’t make sense to natural reasoning, and when we try to apply natural reasoning to spiritual things, it leads to confusion.

-The same goes with tithing.
-Natural reasoning cannot comprehend the Tithingprinciples of tithing.
+principles of tithing.
 It can never understand that a blessed 90%

 is far better than an unblessed 100%.
-Natural reasoning will never comprehend the three T’s of Christianity: trials, tribulations, and tithesNow this is Satan’s game!
+Natural reasoning will never comprehend the three T’s of Christianity: trials, tribulations, and tithes.
+Now this is Satan’s game!

 That’s why if you look at the ways of the world, and the ways of God with the teachings of Christ, they are the complete opposite of one another.

 It’s Satan’s objective to keep our reasoning in the natural, instead of the spiritual.
-Remember what Satan said to Eve: “”Did God really say, ‘You must not eat from any tree in the garden’?”[Gen 3:1 NIV] He interfered with her reasoning; turned it away from God—the spiritual, and switched it to the natural.
-Now she had already received the instructions from God, and accepted them in the spirit.
+Remember what Satan said to Eve: “Did God really say, ‘You must not eat from any tree in the garden’?”[Gen 3:1 NIV] He interfered with her reasoning; turned it away from God—the spiritual, and switched it to the natural.
+She had already received the instructions from God and accepted them in the spirit.
 But after listening to Satan, she switched to the natural.
 The scriptures read: “And when the woman saw that the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired to make one wise, she took of the fruit thereof, and did eat, and gave also unto her husband with her; and he did eat.
 [Genesis 3:6]

 Once she switched to the natural reasoning, she saw all of the natural